Recipe Cima Alla Genovese: was born as a poor man’s dish. Nowadays, it is enriched with sophisticated flavors and bright colors.

 Since in Liguria there are no cattle farms, the topology of the land doesn’t lend itself to pasture.

-Therefore traditionally red meat was precious and none of it was ever wasted.
+Therefore traditionally, red meat was precious, and nobody ever wasted it.

 2 lbs. butt tenderloin